vcj/vcj.github.io/index.md

 ### November 25: Map with a New Tool

 <img src="images/IMG-2269.JPG?raw=true" target="_blank"/>
 It's Thanksgiving.
 I did not want to turn my computer on today.
-Watercolors are not reallllllly a new tool for me, but the only other page on the watercolor pad with anything on it had a painting of a hoagie.
-The drink is a cranberry negroni.
+Watercolors are not technically a new tool for me, but the only other page on the watercolor pad with anything on it had a painting of a hoagie.
+My skill level should make it clear, it's new enough that I'm not very good at it.

+Drink is a <a href="https://www.seriouseats.com/recipes/2011/11/drinking-in-season-cranberry-negroni.html" target="_blank">cranberry negroni</a>.

 ### November 24: COVID-19